Why WIX E-Commerce?

 One thing an online seller needs is an online shop, but having a shop is all well and good but not advertising products or special deals throughout your pages might make your potential customers turn away.

 In our example we are needing to add a product to the header of the home page.
 Therefore in the tutorial we have chosen a product widget.

 When you choose to add an element you will more than likely need to play around with the element.
 This may be due to the placement of the element, the size of the element and also the design of the element.

 Adding and Editing a Product on Your WIX Ecommerce Site

-When you access the products page on your site, you will see a list of already added products with the name product 1, product 2 etc… You can then change the name of each product the image, the price and if the product is in stock or not.
+When you access the products page on your site, you will see a list of already added products.
+You can then change the name of each product, the image, the price and if the product is in stock or not.

 Or you can do the same process without selecting all products to delete single products.

 With each product also, you have the option to set the viability of the product to visible or hidden.
 This allows products to be added to your site without viewers being able to see them.